openfoodfacts/food-logging/schemas/README.md

 <a id="tocSquantitycolumn"></a>
 <a id="tocsquantitycolumn"></a>

+The amount of the Food in normalized units (grams for weight, milliliters for volume).
+Formatted as a [JSON number](https://www.rfc-editor.org/rfc/rfc8259#page-7)

 ```json
 {
   "type": "quantity"
 }

 ```

-quantityColumn

-The amount of the Food in normalized units (grams for weight, milliliters for volume).
-Formatted as a [JSON number](https://www.rfc-editor.org/rfc/rfc8259#page-7)

 ### Properties

 |Name|Type|Required|Description|